Scroll Down

 𝗪EIL WIR MENSCHEN SIND – Portrait 10

-He wants to stay close to his home and work at the food bank of a long-time friend.
-He does not expect forgiveness for the murder he committed, but he hopes to give something back to society.
-His potential release lies in the hands of the psychologists and his further development at SothA NRW.
+He hopes to remain close to his hometown and work at a food bank run by a long-time friend.
+While he does not expect forgiveness for the murder he committed, he hopes to give something back to society.
+His potential release depends on his continued progress at SothA NRW.

 Photo / Editing: Chris Bolze